 From Jinshanling it is a 3 hours scenic hike to the Kylin tower.

 With its 15 watchtowers in various forms, this section is undoubtedly the most beautiful section of a walk along the Great Wall.
 The constantly changing perspectives always result in new photo opportunities.

 At Kylin Tower, you descend from the Great Wall.

 Your driver will drive you back to Beijing.

-Day 4: CHINA TRAVEL: BEIJING - HIGHSPEED TRAIN TO LUOYANG - LONGMEN GROTTOES
+Day 4: FROM BEIJING TRAVEL BY HIGHSPEED TRAIN TO LUOYANG - VISIT LONGMEN BUDDHIST GROTTOES